azhar-iqbal2942/sahulaat/README.md

 # sahulaat
-This is my final year project using Django(for RESTApi) and React(for front end ) .
+This is my final year project using Django(for RESTApi) and React(for frontend).
 Other Technologies include
 Axios
 Django Rest Framework